K9 (Doctor Who): Movie

-On 24 October 2015, Bob Baker and Paul Tams announced the film K9: TimeQuake which is destined for cinemas in 2017 and is to feature the robot dog facing off against classic Doctor Who villain Omega in deep space.
+On 24 October 2015, Bob Baker and Paul Tams announced the film K9: TimeQuake slated for cinemas in 2017 and to feature the robot dog facing off against classic Doctor Who villain Omega in deep space.
 However, this did not happen leaving it unknown when the movie will be released.
 In 2018 it was confirmed TimeQuake was confirmed to still be in pre-production, with plans for a prequel TV show to establish K9 for modern audiences before the movie.
 As of May 2024, no further updates have been made.

 Audio plays

 In the spin-off media, K9 Mark II remained Romana's faithful companion for many years.
 In the early 2000s, John Leeson and Lalla Ward featured in a series of audio plays produced by BBV as K9 and "The Mistress", detailing these characters' adventures in a parallel universe.
 As neither Romana nor E-Space could be licensed, the aliases of the Mistress and the "pocket universe" were used instead.

 When Romana eventually returned to her own universe, she brought K9 Mark II with her (presumably having repaired it) and eventually became Lady President of Gallifrey.
 K9 Mark II is first seen on Gallifrey in the Virgin New Adventures novel Lungbarrow by Marc Platt, alongside K9 Mark I, which had remained with Leela.
 Both K9 Mark I and Mark II appear, voiced by Leeson, in the Big Finish Productions audio adventure Zagreus and the Gallifrey audio series.
 Leela's K9 (Mark I) was destroyed at the conclusion of the second Gallifrey series and only Mark II appears in the third series.